Massive sinkhole beneath IIT-Delhi flyover repaired, traffic resumes | Business

 Since the cavity was 40 feet long and 12 feet wide, maintenance work needed to be done very carefully, he said.

-On Saturday, a portion of a road under the IIT-Delhi flyover had caved in following rains in the national capital.
+On Saturday, a portion of the road under the IIT-Delhi flyover had caved in following rains in the national capital.

 The Delhi Traffic Police had asked commuters to take alternate routes.

-The PWD had said that the cavity happened because of the leakage in an underground Delhi Jal Board (DJB) line.
+The PWD had said that the cavity happened because of a leak in an underground Delhi Jal Board (DJB) line.

 The PWD official on Sunday said the repair work was of complex nature due to the underline pipeline but it was done speedily in view of the obstructed traffic.